-Providing long term transport planning to improve mobility and connectivity across our City and improve accessibility to our suburbs, centres, open spaces and places. actions and targets from the City's Integrated Transport Strategy
+Providing long term transport planning to improve mobility and connectivity across our City and improve accessibility to our suburbs, centres, open spaces and places.

 This includes providing specialist advice on major development proposals, road safety policy and directions, advocating with the NSW Government on behalf of the community for improved transport solutions for the City of Ryde, and working with State Government transport agencies to deliver major transport infrastructure.